 We formulated the reifying principle because of our experiences in trying to link computer simulator analysis with the performance of physical systems.
 The leading tractable Bayesian approach for relating the simulator and the system was to assume some version of the direct simulator property expressed by (1).
 However, in many cases, we saw no compelling scientific reason to adopt this property.
 Further, in our discussions with statistically numerate system experts, we found a similar reluctance to consider their uncertainties to be well represented by the direct simulator formulation.
-In particular, there was strong disagreement with an implication of (1), namely that there exists an input x^ such that, were it to be known, only a single evaluation of the simulator would be necessary.
+In particular, there was strong disagreement with an implication of (1), namely that there exists an input $x^$ such that, were it to be known, only a single evaluation of the simulator would be necessary.

-It seems natural to consider how different our analysis would be if we were to improve our simulator in various ways.
+In section 2, we showed that our attitude to potential deficiencies in our simulator can have an important role in determining whether we may coherently use the direct simulator formulation in any particular application.
+Therefore, it seems natural to consider how different our analysis would be if we were to improve our simulator in various ways.
 Of course, it is a matter of judgement as to the level of detail to which this further elaboration should be taken.
 Further, we are reluctant to abandon completely the direct simulator property, as, particularly for large computer simulators with many inputs and outputs, some version of this assumption is important for the tractability of the Bayes analysis.
 Therefore, our suggestion is that the modeller should assess those features which are judged most important in improving simulator performance, both by more realistic modelling and by more careful solution methods.
 This leads us to consider a simulator, which we term the reified simulator, for which there are no substantial improvements that we can currently envisage of a kind such that we would currently wish to impose additional structure on the difference between the outputs of the two simulators.
 Therefore, we will be able to accept the direct property for the reified version of the simulator, without introducing obvious conflicts between the model and our underlying beliefs.

 Sometimes, it will be straightforward to define operationally the form of the reified simulator; for example, we might be able to reify our simulator simply by improving its solver for the same underlying mathematical model.
-In other cases, because of the complexity of the system, we may not wish to fully detail the reified form.
-In such cases, we may identify the most important features of the improved simulator, and then add some extra variation to account for the remaining differences between the simulators; we follow this path in the example that we analyse below.
-In all cases, the attempt to make a genuine representation of our uncertainties about the system will be of value, although the more carefully we consider the effects of simulator deficiencies, then the more benefit we will gain in specifying meaningful beliefs relating the simulator to the system.
+In other cases, because of the complexity of the system, we may not wish to carry out the difficult conceptual exercise of fully detailing the reified form.
+In such cases, we may instead identify some of the most important features of the improved simulator, and then add some extra variation to account for the remaining differences between the simulators; we follow this path in the example that we analyse below.
+In all cases, the attempt to make a genuine representation of our uncertainties about the system will be of value, although, of course, the more carefully we consider the effects of simulator deficiencies, then the more benefit we will gain in specifying meaningful beliefs relating the simulator to the system.